 Afternoon: Tokyo Skytree

-Tokyo Skytree is the tallest building in Japan, it is for this reason that I am recommending you prioritise this, if you’re only doing one observation deck in Tokoy.
-For me it is better than Shibuya Sky.
+Tokyo Skytree is the tallest building in Japan.
+For that reason, I’d prioritise this if you’re only doing one observation deck in Tokyo.
+For me it edges Shibuya Sky.

-360 degree panoramic views of the city, I don’t personally need more convincing than that!
-On clear days, you can see as far as Mount Fuji.
-The observation decks (Tembo Deck and Tembo Galleria) offer interactive displays and an exciting glass floor experience, not for those with vertigo!
+360-degree views over the city, I don’t personally need more convincing than that.
+On clear days you can see as far as Mount Fuji.
+The observation decks (Tembo Deck and Tembo Galleria) offer interactive displays and a glass-floor experience, not for those with vertigo.

 Getting hungry?: If you are hungry, at the Skytree’s base, you’ll find the Solamachi shopping and dining complex, which offers a variety of restaurants.